 - A tax stamp of €30 (attached by the driving school)

 - A copy of a valid ID card

 - If you are a minor then a copy of the ID document of your legal guardian or parent is needed

 - If you are an adult then you need criminal record certificate which you can organise with the casier judiciare here.

 - If you have been living in Luxembourg for less than five years you will need to also provide a criminal record certificate for the last country of residence.

 The theory test first

 The theory element of your test covers the rules for driving on public roads and the highway code of Luxembourg.
-After you’ve taken the theory test you will get the learner’s certificate which shows proof of the lessons you’ve taken and is valid for three years.
+After you’ve taken the theory test (for which you must be at least 17 years old and resident in Luxembourg according to Guichet), you will get the learner’s certificate which shows proof of the lessons you’ve taken and is valid for three years.
 It can be issued six months before you turn 18 years (or the relevant age for the licence category you are applying for).

 The theory test is undertaken on a computer, and you must make the appointment in advance (at least one week prior to the exam date).
 You can only do this if you are registered with a driving school and have a learner’s certificate or permit.